-Last May I stayed a night in Rye in East Sussex, arriving late and after dark.
+Last May I stayed in East Sussex, arriving late and after dark.
 Eager to get going the next morning, I woke at first light and took in the new surroundings of my quaint, beamed room, with its little latticed window which I had opened the night before.
 After a short while, the gentle purring of a turtle-dove drifted in through the window, a delicious sound I always associate with lazy, hazy summer days.
 This was quickly followed by the short explosive call of a moorhen, while in the distance a skylark had started to sing.
+(Read how to keep magpies away from your garden.)

 Over the next 20 minutes, as I lay in bed listening, my songs and calls total reached an amazing 31 different species, including the bullfinch’s “rusty hinge in need of some oil” song, the “peewit” call of the lapwing and the scratchy, excited notes of a sedge warbler.